-c.
-On approval by the NRSP RC and endorsement by the Experiment Station Section, a 5 year budget approval will be provided.
-This approval is contingent of satisfactory meeting requirements set forth in the midterm review section below.d.
-In the event that federal funds are reduced, NRSP budgets will be reduced by a similar programs and how results might be of use by other potential stakeholders. b.
+a.
+Projects should indicate how efforts are integrated with extension or academic programs and how results might be of use by other potential stakeholders.

+b.
 For renewals, the proposal should indicate any new partnerships built during the project period.
 The proposal should address the degree to which the full team is engaged in project planning and implementation.
-Discuss plans to correct any weaknesses that may have been identified.
+Discuss plans to correct any weaknesses that may have been identified. c.
+Proposals should indicate specifically how the project will support research activities nationwide.